Category: Uncategorized

 nurse on computer using AvaSure virtual care

-It takes time and huge effort to get to this moment, time that AvaSure’s project team spends preparing an AvaSys program tailored to the hospital’s or health system’s unique circumstances but incorporating lessons we’ve learned from more than 450 installs across the country.
+It takes time and huge effort to get to this moment, time that AvaSure’s project team spends preparing an AvaSure program tailored to the hospital’s or health system’s unique circumstances but incorporating lessons we’ve learned from more than 450 installs across the country.
 For the hospital user, much of that effort is hidden, and what they experience is well-rehearsed clinical education delivered by a team with unique clinical training and experience.

 You will feel something the moment these educators walk through your hospital doors.
-They bring energy, enthusiasm, commitment and belief in AvaSys.
+They bring energy, enthusiasm, commitment and belief in TeleSitter.
 This isn’t just a job to our trainers; it is a way for them to directly impact patient safety and help fellow clinicians provide the best care they possibly can.

-So, it is no wonder that after several days of detailed training, when it is time to begin utilizing the AvaSys system live, when it is time to support the monitor tech watching the patients, when it is time to show the nurses that this system really works, that first save is always the AvaSure trainer’s Moment of Glory.
+So, it is no wonder that after several days of detailed training, when it is time to begin utilizing the TeleSitter system live, when it is time to support the monitor tech watching the patients, when it is time to show the nurses that this system really works, that first save is always the AvaSure trainer’s Moment of Glory.

 Nothing can fully describe it.
 The culmination of many weeks leads to this moment when the monitor tech speaks to a patient and successfully gets him to stay in bed, or the tech calls a nurse who gets to the room in time to help a patient move from the chair to the bed, or she sets off an alarm and five people show up in the room in a matter of seconds.